-But in an interview with the Pittsburgh Tribune-Review, Boehner is now publicly expressing support for the very same ideas Rivlin proposes.
+But in an interview with the Pittsburg Tribune-Review, Boehner is now publicly expressing support for the very same ideas Rivlin proposes.
 And he wants to use Social Security benefit cuts to fund the wars:

 Ensuring there’s enough money to pay for the war will require reforming the country’s entitlement system, Boehner said.
 He said he’d favor increasing the Social Security retirement age to 70 for people who have at least 20 years until retirement, tying cost-of-living increases to the consumer price index rather than wage inflation and limiting payments to those who need them.

 Boehner has a three-point plan here to get money for mo’ war: 1) raise the retirement age to 70, 2) adjust Social Security’s cost of living increases (COLA), and 3) reduce payments to those with higher incomes.

 Quelle coincidence.
 Rivlin and Boehner both support raising the retirement age, “fixing” the COLA, and reducing benefits for those who are “more affluent” (sounds like Alan Simpson’s “Lexus driving retirees in gated communities”) .